Today we’re going to look at 7 simple, yet effective strategies and techniques to encourage people to tithe.

 7 Ways To Encourage More People To Tithe

 1. Model Sacrificial Giving

 This has to be number one:

 You encourage your people to tithe by modelling sacrificial giving yourself.

 Be a shining example to others and be generous with your time and money.
 People will see this and follow your lead.

 A couple of years ago, I decided to be a giver.
-It’s a fundamental decision that changed my life.
+It turned out to be a fundamental decision that changed my life.

-People see that and when I challenging them to give more they’re far more likely to respond.
+People see that and when I challenge them to give more they’re far more likely to respond.